updated Last minute

 What else ...

-It is an hour away from the ocean (both the cities of Newport, Lincoln City, and Pacific City), and 30 to 35 minutes west of Salem, North of Corvallis, South of McMinnville.
+From here, it is about an hour to the ocean ( the cities of Newport, Lincoln City, and Pacific City) It is 30 to 35 minutes west of Salem, North of Corvallis, and South of McMinnville.
 Portland and Eugene are one hour and 15 minutes away.
 Wineries surround us up and down the valley.
 The Willamette river is 7 miles away.
-The mountains are an hour to the East, the high desert, obsidian fields, skiing, rock climbing, white water rafting, and many other adventures await you.
+The Cascade mountains are an hour to the East.
+The high desert, obsidian fields, and rock climbing are further to the East.
+Skiing at Mount Hood, Mt Jefferson and Mt Bachelor, white water rafting, and many other adventures await you.
+Rivers are abundant.
+Monmouth University is just 5 miles away.

 • A little more information